amgarton47/CS62data-structures/HexAPawn_Assignment/project/README.md

 white (`HexBoard.WHITE`).
 Note that this is not a binary tree since it is possible for a node in the tree to have multiple children each child corresponding to a legal action by the player.

+Do not start implementing this class before you have carefully reviewed the provided `HexBoard` and `HexMove` classes.
+They contain useful methods and variables that you can incorporate in your `GameTree` class.
+Make sure you also check the Getting started section and Appendix A.

 ### `Player` classes